-If you want to obtain your Professional License by completing the M.M.Ed. degree program, you need the Initial License first.
 Your state of residence may use different names for the various levels of licensure, so be sure to check the equivalencies.
-If you teach in a private school and want to earn your master's degree but do not intend to pursue professional licensure, this admission requirement may be waived.
+If you teach in a private school and want to earn your master's degree but do not intend to pursue professional licensure, this initial license requirement may be waived entirely.

-My license says "Provisional with Advanced Standing."
+My license says "Preliminary."
 What does that mean?

 Under certain circumstances, yes.
 Equivalent degrees may be accepted, but you must have earned it from an accredited institution.
 Teaching experience is also considered as an important part of the admissions requirements, and applicants who have a number of years of demonstrated success as a music educator can be accepted to the program with provisional requirements.

 What if my undergraduate GPA is lower than 2.85?